Running In The Family: A Father And Son Own This Pair Of BMW E31 8-Series

 Photography by George Colbeanu

 The BMW E31 8-Series is one of the more unique road cars in the Bavarian brand’s history.
-They are elegant grand tourers that have aged well, and while they do require more fastidious maintenance than a Corolla, E31s are patently pleasant to drive when taken care of.
-The naturally aspirated V8 and V12s deliver smooth power, and while they are happiest wafting along at Autobahn speeds, the E31 chassis still gamely responds to harder cornering.
+They are elegant grand tourers that have aged well, and while they do require more fastidious maintenance and less-cheap parts than a basic car that gets it done, E31s are patently pleasant to drive when they’re taken care of.
+The naturally aspirated V8s and V12s deliver smooth power, and while they are happiest wafting along at Autobahn speeds, the E31 chassis still gamely responds to harder cornering for a car of its heft.
 Together with these GT merits, the car’s styling has placed it squarely in modern classic territory.
 When I first saw one a few years ago, I knew I had to find an opportunity to do a proper photoshoot of the iconic big Bimmer.

 The obvious place to start is with the highest cylinder count, in this case the V12-powered 1996 850CSi.
 The 5.6L motor is good for 372hp and 402lb-ft of torque, and when properly taken care of (which this one certainly has been for its 87k miles of life), it is a formidable piece of propulsion.
 It’s not brash and aggressive, more like the assured shove of a Rolls-Royce but in a totally un-stodgy package.
 Speaking of which, Tahmid’s 850CSi is not only painted in the very rare shade of Oxford Green, it is the very last E31 to ever be painted in the color.